aryelgois/yasql/README.md

 `KEYWORD table column1 column2 ...`

-With this, it's possible to define a composite of PRIMARY KEY or UNIQUE indexes, for example.
+With this, it's possible to define a composite of PRIMARY KEY or UNIQUE KEY indexes, with a specific column order.
+The word `KEY` is optional.

+> It is allowed to add multiple PRIMARY KEY in the table columns, but it might
+> result in a composite of unknown order, depending on the implementation.

 ## definitions